54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22

 |1

-This work, 54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22 [Image 17 of 17], by Gertrud Zach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 54th BEB, 173rd Airborne Brigade conducts Exercise Full Tang 22, by Gertrud Zach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT